 While attending a conference for the American Heart Association in March, I had an interesting conversation with my doctoral mentor, Dr. Siddhartha Angadi.
-I am always in awe of his knowledge, as he’s only 35 years old and has a deep understanding of cardiovascular physiology – one to be revered by scientists of any scholar.
-We got on the topic of cardiovascular history, something I strongly believe worth sharing (you’ll understand by the time you finish reading).
+We verbally meandered to the topic of cardiovascular history, discussing something I strongly believe worth sharing (you’ll understand by the time you finish reading).

 In 1768, Dr. William Heberden made a profound statement regarding the treatment for those suffering from chest pain, which he appropriately named angina pectoris.
 His diagnostic exploration concluded with the following statement: “I knew one [patient] who set himself a task of sawing wood for half an hour every day, and was nearly cured.”

 Heberden presented his accounts of angina to the Royal College of Physicians in London, England, describing causes, concerns, risks and treatments, all in an eloquently descriptive style of speech.
 The article outlining his findings was published in 1772, entitled “Some Account of a Disorder of the Breast.”
 For more than 250 years, we have known exercise prevents and reverses heart disease.
 Oh, how lost we have become.
 Pills, cars, screen time and TV dinner.